bgamari/ghc-wiki-import/cross-compilation.md

 - It is unclear from the above how we specify a target C compiler. `--with-gcc` does not seem to cut it.

+Stephen Blackheath: I intend to get TH working on cross compilers, so I'm working on this.